Русский День at ITER

 Veaceslav Tokarev and Helen Guillaumin, of Marseille's Alliance franco-russe gave a spectacular demonstration of traditional Russian dances.

 Do Russians drink vodka for lunch?
-ITER DDG Alexander Alekseev made the point that they didn't but Vladimir Pozdnyakov, Russia's Consul General in Marseille, said he was "not so sure", suggesting that they might, "just a little bit, on some special occasions..."
+ITER Deputy Director-General Alexander Alekseev made the point that they didn't but Vladimir Pozdnyakov, Russia's Consul General in Marseille, said he was "not so sure" ... suggesting that they might, "just a little bit, on some special occasions..."

-More than 600 ITER staff and contractors participated in the event that Olga Star and Igor Sekachev had organized.
+More than 600 ITER staff and contractors participated in the event organized by Olga Star and Igor Sekachev had organized.

 Click here to view more pictures of Russia Day at ITER.